GoogleCloudPlatform/dotnet-docs-samples/cloud-sql/mysql/README.md

-# Google Cloud SQL and Google App Engine Flexible Environment
+# Google Cloud SQL with MySQL and Google App Engine Flexible Environment

-This sample application demonstrates how to store data in Google Cloud SQL when running in Google App Engine Flexible Environment.
+This sample application demonstrates how to store data in Google Cloud SQL with a MySQL database when running in Google App Engine Flexible Environment.

 ## Prerequisites